AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 It can be launched as an EC2 instance in AWS, a virtual machine in Azure, or a VM instance in GCP and OCI.
 Please make sure default configurations for resources settings that are recommended by marketplaces are applied during launch.
 After successfully launching the instance, follow the procedures in this section to configure CoPilot instance parameters and launch.
 Please note that you will need an Aviatrix Controller to use CoPilot.
 CoPilot works in tandem with Aviatrix Controller.
 Aviatrix Controller and CoPilot are not required to be collocated.
 It is possible to run them in separate VPCs/VNets or separate cloud providers (in multi-cloud environments).
 Typically, Aviatrix Controller and Aviatrix CoPilot are run in the same VPC/VNet.
-If you are launching a new instance of CoPilot and need to migrate CoPilot data from an existing (source) CoPilot to a newly launched (destination) CoPilot, see "About migrating data from one CoPilot instance to another" in *Aviatrix CoPilot Deployment Guide*.
+If you are launching a new instance of CoPilot and need to migrate CoPilot data from an existing (source) CoPilot to a newly launched (destination) CoPilot, see "About Migrating CoPilot Data" in *Aviatrix CoPilot Deployment Guide*.

 CoPilot Deployment Methods
 ---------------------------